Top 12 State Tested Nursing Assistant Skills to Put on Your Resume

 5. Wound Dressing

-Wound dressing is the process of cleaning, protecting, and covering a wound using sterile materials to promote healing and prevent infection.
+Wound dressing means cleaning, protecting, and covering a wound with appropriate sterile materials to support healing and prevent infection—following the care plan and nurse directions.

 Why It's Important